edg-l/edgarluque.com/content/blog/zstd-streaming-in-rust.md

 These files, while compressed use only about ~8mb, but they are very efficiently compressed, when decompressed they take about 7gb.

-So if we don't want to use a lot of disk space or RAM we need to parse the data in a streaming way.
+So if we don't want to use a lot of disk space or memory we need to parse the data in a streaming way.

 ## The libraries